Google Maps Lead Extractor with Website Email Enrichment avatar

 languagestringNo"en"Language code for Google Maps results, e.g. "en", "es", "de"

-enrichWithReviewsbooleanNofalseVisit each listing's detail page to extract review counts, opening hours, and plus codes.
+enrichWithReviewsbooleanNofalseVisit each listing's detail page for review counts, opening hours, and plus codes.
 Adds ~10 seconds per listing.

 *Provide either query or searchStringsArray.
 If both are provided, searchStringsArray takes priority.